A Full-Service Law Firm for Nebraska Locals & Businesses Serving Western Nebraska Since 1977

 What Rights Do Grandparents Have With Children?

 Grandparents will not be awarded custody unless the parents of the child are shown to be unfit.
-The best interests of the child will always be considered, and to be determined in a court hearing for the child to be in the care of the grandparents over the parents.
-This is often through filing for guardianship where the the grandparent has full legal custody of the child.
+The best interests of the child will always be considered, and this will be determined in a court hearing for the child to be in the care of the grandparents over the parents.
+This is often through filing for guardianship where the grandparent has full legal custody of the child.

 Adoption Attorneys in Scottsbluff, NE

 The adoption process will be different for every child, depending on factors such as his or her age, the child's current situation or background, and how willing the biological parents are in giving up their rights.
 As Scottsbluff adoption lawyers, we have seen cases where the biological parents' rights have been revoked by the court.
-We can help you with this process, whatever your circumstances may be so that you can give your child the home he or she deserves.
+We can help you with this process, whatever your circumstances may be, so that you can give your child the home he or she deserves.

-How Much Does It Cost to Adopt a Child in Nebraska?
+How Much Does it Cost to Adopt a Child in Nebraska?

 All expenses related to the adoption will range greatly depending on the type you choose.
 If you are looking to adopt internationally, domestically, or through an agency, all costs will vary.